jungle-bay/telegram-bot-cli/readme.md

 See the complete docs in [here](https://github.com/jungle-bay/telegram-bot-cli/blob/master/docs/readme.md).

+### Note

+The basis for your bot can use [Telegram Bot Platform](https://github.com/jungle-bay/telegram-bot-platform).

 ### License

 This bundle is under the [MIT license](http://opensource.org/licenses/MIT).
 See the complete license in the file: [here](https://github.com/jungle-bay/telegram-bot-cli/blob/master/license.txt).